mwo-dk/SFX/doc/DotNet/README.Utils.md

 # SFX.Utils

 Basic helper routines.
-The repository contains packages for F# as well as C#, and are exposed in the nuget package [SFX.Utils](https://www.nuget.org/packages/SFX.Utils/).
+The repository contains packages for F# as well as C#, and are exposed in the nuget packages [SFX.Utils](https://www.nuget.org/packages/SFX.Utils/) and [SFX.Utils.CSharp](https://www.nuget.org/packages/SFX.Utils.CSharp/).

 ## Usage C#